akzgit/Vision_Assist/README.md

 # Vision_Assist
 Vision Assist is an AI-powered mobile application designed to enhance the independence and safety of visually impaired individuals.
 The app leverages advanced technologies such as object detection, facial recognition, and natural language processing to provide real-time assistance in various aspects of daily life.
-Key features include:
+Key features include:<br>
 •Object Identification: Recognizes and names objects in the user's environment.<br>
 •Spatial Description: Describes the spatial arrangement and positioning of objects.<br>
 •Facial Recognition: Identifies familiar people in the user's vicinity.<br>